-iPlus is the cornerstone for companies serious about building a digital strategy which will work today, tomorrow and long into the future.
-First developed by integrate in 2004, iPlus is currently used by some of the largest global banks and investment management companies.
+iPlus is the cornerstone for companies serious about building a digital strategy which will work today, tomorrow and long into the future. iPlus is currently used by some of the largest global banks and investment management companies.

-iPlus puts the user firmly in control of their product information and performance data - enabling it to be broadcast efficiently through current and future channels and to support current and future sales enablements.
-Your product information comes alive as it is refreshed with the latest approved, jurisdiction compliant and context aware, message.
+iPlus puts you firmly in control of your product information - enabling it to be broadcast efficiently through current and future channels and to support current and future sales enablement.
+Your product information comes alive as it is refreshed with the latest approved jurisdiction compliant and context aware content.

 The bonus is that in addition to extending our service to our sales team, fund managers, consultants and customers, we have also saved ourselves a great deal of money.Mark Smith, Managing Director - Investment Information Service, BNY Mellon Investment Management EMEA